gkoehl/EntitasTemplate/README.md

 </p>
 What is Entitas?
 =============
-* <a href="http://www.rivellomultimediaconsulting.com/unity3d_architectures_entitas/">Unity3D Architectures: Entitas</a>) - Read my latest article for the full introduction
+* <a href="http://www.rivellomultimediaconsulting.com/unity3d_architectures_entitas/">Unity3D Architectures: Entitas</a> - Read my latest article for the full introduction

-This Project
+This Github Project
 =============
 * <a href="http://www.RivelloMultimediaConsulting.com/unity/">Rivello Multimedia Consulting</a> (RMC) created this simple template, designed as a starting point for new Entitas projects.
 * Entitas is an ECS (Entity Component System) which presents a new way to think about architecting your Unity projects.
 Thanks to the amazing work of <a href="http://github.com/sschmid/Entitas-CSharp/">https://github.com/sschmid/Entitas-CSharp/</a>